 Since most of us are driven by empathy and compassion, we always think about ourselves more delicately.
-We want to feel better, so we continuously attempt to convince ourselves that we need to get better.
+We want to feel better, so we continuously attempt to convince ourselves that we cannot be emo.
 That is good, actually.
 The more we want to regain ourselves, the more we become aware of what we should and should not do.
-But sometimes, the effort we put into stabilizing our emotional state is way too much that we condemn feeling emotional overall.
+But sometimes, the effort we put into stabilizing our emotions is way too much that we condemn feeling emotional overall.
 This is where being emotional can turn out negative for us.

 The In Denial Stage That Gets Us Really Bad.
 When we are in denial, it prevents the emotional aspect of us to show.
 Usually, when we feel a little bit emotional about something, we often shrug it off.
-We are used to ignoring whatever it is that we do not understand.
-We somehow do not want to exaggerate ourour unpleasant feelings chose to forget about them.
+We are used to ignoring emotional feelings that we do not understand.
+We somehow do not want to exaggerate our emotional feelings, choosing to forget them.
 But the problem with that is it sticks with us.
-Deep inside, it gets rotten.
+Deep inside, emotional issues rot.
 And the more we lie to ourselves, the more it gives us this underlying pain.

-The more we try and convince them that we are okay, the more they get used to seeing us in a strong and willful condition.
-And once they get that idea that we are capable and do not genuinely need any help, these people end up ignoring us.
+The more we try and convince them that we are not emotional, the more they get used to seeing us in a strong and willful condition.
+And once they get that idea of our emotional capability and do not genuinely need any emotional help, these people end up ignoring us.
 They will not bother to ask us anymore if we are okay.
-And that is what makes us sad, empty, and alone.
+And that is what makes us sad, empty, emotional, and alone.
+Emotional and isolated.

-When we are in a deep hole of emotional despair, we know that it is only a span of time before we eventually break down and shatter into pieces.
-We are aware that we need help and that we are crying so hard deep inside because others cannot see what we are going through.
+When we are in a deep hole of emotional despair, we know that it is only a span of time before we eventually break down and shatter into emotional pieces.
+We are aware that we need emotional help and that we are crying so hard deep inside because others cannot see what we are going through.
 We know there is something wrong, and most of the time, we understand what is wrong.

 So in this matter, it provides us a definite answer to know which one we prefer – that is to express our feelings no matter what.

-Since we usually emphasize leaning into the emotional discomfort, we often experience, it moves us away from finally accepting the imperfections of things.
-And that holds us in the idea that we should stay and get better no matter what.
+Since we usually emphasize leaning into the emotional discomfort we often experience, it moves us away from finally accepting the imperfections of things.
+And that holds us in the idea that we should stay and get better with our emotions no matter what.